ionos-cloud/certbot-dns-ionos-cloud/README.md

   -d '*.example.com'
 ```

 In the background, the plugin will try to find your zone.
-If found, it will create a TXT record with for the DNS-01 challenge.
+If found, it will create a TXT record for the [DNS-01](https://letsencrypt.org/docs/challenge-types/#dns-01-challenge) challenge.
 At the end of the process, the TLS/SSL certificate is generated and the TXT record is deleted.

 ## Support